Mail Fraud Lawyer Fiercely Defending Clients Across California

 If you are suspected of committing mail fraud, it is important that you understand these charges are serious and could result in extreme sentencing if you are found guilty in court.
 The government will employ aggressive prosecutors to pursue charges against you, so it is vital that you hire an attorney who will defend your best interests with just as much tenacity.

 Defense lawyer Diane C. Bass has years of experience representing clients who have been accused of a number of types of white-collar crimes.
 She has an outstanding reputation among clients and her fellow lawyers as a legal representative who offers dedicated, steadfast law service to those she is hired to defend.
-Attorney Diane C. Bass has defended some of the biggest, most high-profile cases in Southern California and nationwide and would be proud to be your representative in the courtroom.
+Attorney Diane C. Bass has defended some of the biggest, most high-profile cases in Southern California and would be proud to be your representative in the courtroom.